After informed consent has been signed, subjects will undergo standard of care vaccination

 free for ≥ 3 years.
 (For example, carcinoma in situ of the breast, oral cavity, and

 2. Metastases detected below the tentorium or beyond the cranial vault.

 3. Severe, active co-morbidity, defined as follows:

 - Unstable angina and/or congestive heart failure requiring hospitalization.

-- Transmural myocardial infarction within the last 6 months.
+- Myocardial infarction within the last 6 months.

 - Acquired Immune Deficiency Syndrome (AIDS) based upon current CDC definition;